Genus Zero Kashiwara-Vergne Solutions from Braids: Moperad expansions: The moperad of parenthesized braids with a frozen strand

 \end{theorem}

-\begin{remark} Here, again, we use cosimplicial notation to describe monoid and operadic compositions more concisely.
-For example, $E^{01,2}=E^{01}\circ_0 \id_{(01)}$.
-The $\emptyset$ notation in relation \eqref{eqn:cU} describes the effect of composition of a braid with an arity zero operation $*\in\PaB(0)$ which has the effect of deleting a strand in the braid.
+\begin{remark} Here, as above, we use cosimplicial notation to describe monoid and operadic compositions more concisely.
+For example, $E^{01,2}$ denotes the result of applying a $\circ_0$-composition to $E^{0,1}$ with an identity braid: As before, the notation $\emptyset$ in relation~\eqref{eqn:cU} denotes composition with the arity-zero operation $*\in \PaB(0)$, which has the effect of deleting a strand. \end{remark}

-There is a minor difference between our presentation of $\PaB^1$ and that given in Theorem~3.4 of~\cite{calaque20moperadic}.
-Our relation~\eqref{eqn:RP} includes additional half-twists that appear to have been inadvertently omitted in the preprint version of~\cite{calaque20moperadic}. \end{remark}
+\begin{remark} Our presentation of $\PaB^1$ differs slightly from that of \cite[Theorem~3.4]{calaque20moperadic} because we use the blackboard framing in the definition of $E^{0,21}$, and more generally when inserting into strands with nonzero winding number around the puncture.
+By contrast, \cite{calaque20moperadic} uses the annular framing, which adds a full twist to $E^{0,21}$ relative to the blackboard framing; see Figure~\ref{fig:framing}.
+The corresponding operadic composition on the associated graded side is therefore also slightly different; see Remarks~3.1,~3.6, and~5.1 of \cite{calaque20moperadic}.
+As a result, our relation~\eqref{eqn:RP} contains additional half-twists compared to the formulation in \cite{calaque20moperadic}.
+The two versions are equivalent.
+The annular framing is more natural from the perspective of cyclotomic actions, whereas the blackboard framing is better suited to compatibility with the KV problem. \end{remark}